-men arrived at Ziklag, they discovered a field; so they took him to David.
-They would please Saul by killing our own sol- that men of the Amalek people group had raided Ziklag and some towns in the southern Judean wilderness.
-They had destroyed Ziklag and burned down all the buildings.
-2 They had captured the women and the children and everyone else, and had taken them away.
+1 Three days later, when David and his were going, they saw a man from Egypt in men arrived at Ziklag, they discovered a field; so they took him to David.
+They had raided Ziklag and some towns in the southern Judean wilderness.
+They had destroyed Ziklag and burned down all the buildings.2 They had captured the women and the children and everyone else, and had taken them away.
 But they

 3 When David and his men came to Ziklag, they saw that the town had been burned, and that their wives and sons and daughters had been captured and taken away.
 4 David and his men cried loudly, until they were so weak that they could not cry anymore.
-5 David's two wives, Ahinoam and Abigail, had also been taken away.
-6 David's men were threatening to kill him by throwing stones at him, because they were very angry because their sons and daughters had been taken away.
+5 David's two wives, Ahinoam and Abigail, had also been taken away.6 David's men were threatening to kill him by throwing stones at him, because they were very angry because their sons and daughters had been taken away.
 David was very distressed, but Yahweh his God gave him strength.